Tutenstein: Broadcast

 The series aired on Discovery Kids and premiered in the United States on November 1, 2003 (along with Kenny the Shark).
+The final episode aired on January 13, 2007.
 A TV movie entitled Tutenstein: Clash of the Pharaohs aired on October 11, 2008, ending the series.
 After the series ended, reruns continued to air on The Hub until December 30, 2012.

+In August 2003, Fox Kids Europe acquired the show's television, home video and consumer products rights for Europe, Israel, India and French-speaking Africa from PorchLight, with Buena Vista International Television servicing television distribution.
+Following the rebrand of the company as Jetix Europe in 2004, the series premiered on the European Jetix networks around that time.

-In 2004 the series had its British terrestrial television debut on ITV – first as part of the Saturday morning children's programme Ministry of Mayhem, and later in a weekday afternoon slot on CITV, where it was one of the highest-rating shows for kids aged 4–15.
+In 2004 the series had its British terrestrial television debut on ITV – first as part of the Saturday morning children's program Ministry of Mayhem, and later in a weekday afternoon slot on CITV, where it was one of the highest-rating shows for kids aged 4–15.

-In August 2003, Jetix Europe acquired the show's television, home video and consumer products rights for Europe, Israel, India and French-speaking Africa.
-Thus, it premiered on european channels of the network one year later.
 It also aired on Nickelodeon and ABC in Australia, and Maxi TV in Turkey.

+In East and Southeast Asia, it aired on Disney Channel.

 Beginning on August 18, 2020, the series was officially made available for streaming on YouTube without charge by Yippee TV.

 The series, with the exception of the third season, and television special are also available for streaming on Hoopla.
 The series is also available on the Common Sense Media-owned streaming service Sensical.